By Tamar Schiff, MD

 Peer Reviewed

-As the world is seemingly captivated by German’s victory in overtime of the World Cup final game, more and more of our television commercials and advertisements seem to …
+As the world is seemingly captivated by German’s victory in overtime of the World Cup final game, more and more of our television commercials and advertisements …

 By Aditya K. Sreenivasan